Katlyn-Hobbs/spectra_ez_download/README.md

 # analyze spectra!

+tasks:

-1. write function that performs barycentric correction for all spectral orders
+1. write function that performs barycentric correction for all spectral orders - nina

-2. Wavelength interpolation function
+2. Wavelength interpolation function - kate

-3. write function that does the continuum normalization correction
+3. write function that does the continuum normalization correction - zoe

-4. write function that computes weighted daily average
+4. write function that computes weighted daily average - kate

-5. write a simple plotting function
+5. write a simple plotting function - all